kategengler/ember-feature-flags/README.md

 "Old"-style acceptance tests can utilize `withFeature` test helper to turn on a feature for the test.
-To use, import into your test-helper.js: `import 'ember-feature-flags/test-support/helpers/with-feature'` and add to your test `.jshintrc`, it will now be available in all of your tests.
+To use, import into your test-helper.js: `import 'ember-feature-flags/test-support/helpers/with-feature'` and add to your test `.jshintrc`, it will now be available in all of your tests. _Note: Older versions of ember-feature-flags do not include this import: `import 'ember-feature-flags/test-support/helpers/with-feature';`.
+Try using `withFeature` without the import if you experience problems.

 Example: